Wolves 1 - 1 Everton

 91 Posted 09/03/2025 at 13:31:27

-Pickford is Englands No1 and has been a pretty decent keeper for us, despite the faults…
+Pickford is England's No1 and has been a pretty decent keeper for us, despite the faults…

-Just a clumsy way of making point re getting behind decisions made that you can’t change, just influence going forwards.
+Danny, apologies for confusing, I don't do politics or religion, rarely ends well.
+Just a clumsy way of making point re getting behind decisions made that you can't change, just influence going forwards.

 92 Posted 09/03/2025 at 13:31:52

 I don't agree with most of the criticism of Doucoure, he's the workhorse that teams need.
-Ok it would be great if he was super skilled also, but then again he probably wouldn't be playing for us at this time.
+Okay, it would be great if he was super skilled also, but then again he probably wouldn't be playing for us at this time.

 93 Posted 09/03/2025 at 13:43:14